Andrei-Dumitrescu/Nl_Energy_Consumption_Predictor/README.md

 python energy_predictor.py --help
 ```

+**⭐ Future-Ready Predictions:** The model can predict energy consumption for **any future year** (2025, 2030, etc.) because it doesn't rely on year-specific patterns but focuses on fundamental household and weather characteristics.

 ### **Interactive Mode** 🏠
 Guided questionnaire with detailed inputs:
 - House type & electrical connection (1X25 to 3X50)